-- where the person makes use of universal services such as local authority day services, drop in support, or befriending schemes, and these are not available in the new area
+- For example, where the person makes use of universal services such as local authority day services, drop in support, or befriending schemes, and these are not available in the new area

-If the person has substantial difficulty in being fully involved in the assessment, care planning or review process the second authority should consider whether the person needs an independent advocate or whether their original advocate is moving with them (see Independent Advocacy).
+If the person has substantial difficulty in being fully involved in the assessment, care planning or review process the second authority should consider whether the person needs an independent advocate or whether their original advocate is moving with them (see Independent Advocacy chapter).

 The second authority should ascertain this information from relevant documentation sent to them or by talking to the individuals involved, and the first authority.